Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 After months of frustration with trying to use "de-facto" internationalization library for Vue.js - `vue-i18n` (there is no way you can Google a different one), I've decided it is time to replace it.
 And that is why I have created [fluent-vue](https://fluent-vue.demivan.me).
 I will write more about it and [Fluent syntax](https://projectfluent.org/) it uses in following blog posts.

-In this blog post I try to explain what problems I have encountered when trying to use `vue-i18n` library in our app.
+In this blog post I try to explain what problems I have encountered when trying to use `vue-i18n` library in my app.

 ### vue-i18n good parts: